Here's some of reviews we received from customers. Read all of them in google play page.

 We provide a way to mirror through your computer's USB, for this you need to:

 If that kind of message is displayed it means the app is properly configured and should work.
-But the app may not work with hardware encoding for all devices.
-In that case you need to disable the option 'Use hardware encoding' from application settings.
+But the app may not work with hardware encoding for all devices before Android 5.
+In that case you may need to disable the option 'Use hardware encoding' from application settings.
 If you use VLC it is recommended to update VLC to the last available version, as there might be issues with some older versions.
 It might also be a network problem:

-Depending on your device and on your display resolution, the stream can be slow.
-Try to modify Screen Stream Mirroring settings like resolution or video format.
+Depending on your device and on the network you are using, the stream can be slower.
+Try to modify Screen Stream Mirroring settings like resolution, framerate, or video format.